Find out more about our corporate social responsibility program

 Finder has always been free to use and since day one we've been writing guides, comparisons and reviews to help Australians make difficult financial decisions.
 As of September 2019, we have over 30,000 pages on our Australian site and more than 30 calculators to help you crunch the numbers on those tricky topics.
-Two of our most popular are the home-loan refinancing calculator and balance transfer credit card calculator.
+Two of our most popular are the home-loan refinancing calculator and credit card repayment calculator.
 We are able to keep our services free by charging our partners for the interest our site generates for their products and services.
 To find out more about our business model check out our how we make money page.

 Never pressure anyone into a decision:

 The best decisions shouldn't be rushed.
 That's why we are proud of our commitment to never hassle Australians into making decisions they aren't ready to make.
 Unlike some comparison sites, you'll never get a follow up phone call from Finder trying to get you on board. .
 We think it's important to provide all the information you need to make a good decision, and give you the space and time to ensure that when you do decide, it's right for you and your life.